Friday, 20 January 2012 00:00

-(Editor’s note: This letter is in response to “Denenberg Asks AG to Investigate Privatization of Sewage Plants,” that appeared in the Friday, Jan.
-13 edition of the Levittown Tribune.
+(Editor’s note: This letter is in response to “Denenberg Asks AG to Investigate Privatization of Sewage Plants,” that appears in this edition of the Farmingdale Observer.
 This is one of two letters from Claudia Borecky.
 Her letter next week will address how she thinks privatizing will affect the efficiency of the sewage treatment plants and the affect on the environment.)

 County Executive Mangano is proposing to sell or lease three of the County’s sewage treatment plants (STP), Cedar Creek, Bay Park and Glen Cove, to fill the county’s budget gap.
 A Request for Proposals (RFP) was issued on Feb.
 16, 2010 seeking Public/Private Partnerships (P3) to help fix the County’s fiscal woes.
 Morgan Stanley won that bid and was paid $24,750 (a bid under $25,000 does not require NIFA approval) to help prepare Requests for Qualifications (RFQ), to seek qualified bidders to purchase or lease our STPs.
 Three viable entities were found:

 1. Veolia (the company running our buses) – lobbied by former Senator Alfonse D’Amato;

 2. American Water (the company providing water to southwest Nassau County and is purchasing Aqua Water—currently serving southeastern Nassau); and

 3. Severn Trent (currently manages the Glen Cove Plant).

 In December, a contract was granted by the Nassau County Legislature’s Rules